Let’s play a fun game…let’s imagine you’ve just won the lottery!

 In the US, The Certified Financial Planner Board of Standards says nearly a third of lottery winners end up declaring bankruptcy.

-Let me repeat.
-The % of lottery winners that end up going bankrupt is almost 33%.
 So people that win the lottery are more likely to end up bankrupt than people who haven’t…I shit you not.

 Studies also show that lottery winners fall out with family and friends and suffer higher rates of depression, drug and alcohol abuse, divorce, and suicide than the average person.
 That’s why there are so many stories of how winning the lottery can ruin your life.